Jüri Ratas: Coalition formation in 2019

 Some key members and popular candidates of the party of Ratas have been critical of the decision, with Raimond Kaljulaid leaving the party in protest.
 Yana Toom, a member of the party and its representative in the European Parliament expressed criticism of the decision.
 Mihhail Kõlvart, popular among the Russian-speaking voters and the newly-elect mayor of Tallinn, has said the Centre party cannot govern with EKRE's approach.

-The decision was also criticised by Guy Verhofstadt, leader of the ALDE group in the European Parliament where The Centre Party of Ratas is a member, suggesting that Ratas should break off coalition talks with the national-conservative EKRE.
+The decision was also criticised by Guy Verhofstadt, leader of the ALDE group in the European Parliament, of which the Centre Party of Ratas is a member, suggesting that Ratas should break off coalition talks with the national-conservative EKRE.
 Ratas responded in the Estonian media that "Brussels should not dictate to us what our coalition should be like."

 When on the third week of coalition talks, Martin Helme of EKRE accused gynaecologists of violating their Hippocratic Oath by performing abortions, Ratas demanded the party to stop accusing doctors – with this being the first public criticism of EKRE by Ratas after the start of the coalition talks.

-On 17 April, Riigikogu voted in favour of granting Ratas the authority to form the government.
+On 17 April, the Riigikogu voted in favour of granting Ratas the authority to form the government.

 Ratas resigned as prime minister on 13 January 2021 after the Prosecutor General suspected the Centre Party of "criminal involvement" in an influence peddling scandal involving businessman Hillar Teder.
 Ratas stated that he had no knowledge of the alleged affair and had committed no wrongdoing, but chose to resign to take political responsibility for the scandal.
 He remained as the head of a caretaker government until a new coalition was formed.
 On 25 January 2021 Kaja Kallas formed an Estonian Reform Party-led coalition government with the Estonian Centre Party.
 He was succeeded by Lauri Hussar as the president of Riigikogu on 10 April 2023.

 Changing party

-On 29 January 2024, Ratas announced leaving the Center Party and joining the conservative-christian democratic Isamaa due to value differences with his successor as the leader of the party Mihhail Kõlvart.
+On 29 January 2024, Ratas announced he was leaving the Center Party and joining the conservative-christian democratic Isamaa due to value differences with his successor as the leader of the party Mihhail Kõlvart.